Cardinal Beaufort (horse): 1808: six-year-old season and death

 At the beginning of the 1808 racing season, Cardinal Beaufort ran in William Shakespear's name for two races.
 Cardinal Beaufort was fourth in the first class of the Oatlands Stakes at the Craven meeting in April, losing to the filly Nymphina and the horses Hawk and Cerberus.

 For the last two races of his career, Cardinal Beaufort ran in General H. F. Gower's name.
 At Newmarket on 10 May, Cardinal Beaufort won a 100-guinea sweepstakes race against Meteora and Captain Absolute.
 At Brighton on 2 August, Cardinal Beaufort received a 100-guinea forfeiture from Mr. Daly's colt Sasenagh.
 Cardinal Beaufort was listed as "dead" in the index of the 1808 edition of The Racing Calendar, having died in late January before the start of the 1809 season in April.
 At Newmarket on 17 April, General Gower paid a forfeiture to Lord Sackville's horse Bustard due to Cardinal Beaufort's death.

 Pedigree

+Cardinal Beaufort is inbred 3S x 3D to the stallion Herod, meaning that he appears third generation on the sire side of his pedigree and third generation on the dam side of his pedigree.

+Cardinal Beaufort is inbred 4S x 4S x 4D to the stallion Tartar, meaning that he appears fourth generation twice on the sire side of his pedigree and fourth generation once on the dam side of his pedigree.